irobinson/WebFormsMvp-DNN-Module-Template/README.md

 * Includes a standard DNN module settings control, which also uses the new form patterns.
 * Includes a test project, and a test fixture for each presenter.
 * Comes with all dependencies (DNN, MbUnit, Moq, MSBuild Community Tasks)

+Checkout this 5 minute video to see how to set it up: http://screencast.com/t/MUDpyxrg9.